MarquezProject/marquez/docs/quickstart.md

 #### STEP 4: ADD JOB TO NAMESPACE

-With metadata for `my-dataset` in Marquez, let's add the job `my-job`:
+With `my-dataset` in Marquez, we can collect metadata for the job `my-job`:

 ##### REQUEST